apache/spark/docs/running-on-yarn.md

 the tokens needed to access these clusters must be explicitly requested at launch time.
 This is done by listing them in the `spark.yarn.access.namenodes` property.

-Also Spark supports interacting with other security services through plug-in mechanism, user must implement `org.apache.spark.deploy.yarn.security.ServiceCredentialProvider` and register the class into META-INFO/services for ServiceLoader to load in.
-Also this plugged-in credential provider can be disabed by setting `spark.yarn.security.tokens.{service}.enabled` to `false`, where `{service}` is the name of credential provider.
+Spark supports integrating with other security-aware services through Java Services mechanism (see `java.util.ServiceLoader`).
+To do that, implementations of `org.apache.spark.deploy.yarn.security.ServiceCredentialProvider` should be available to Spark by listing their names in the corresponding file in the jar's `META-INF/services` directory.
+These plug-ins can be disabled by setting `spark.yarn.security.tokens.{service}.enabled` to `false`, where `{service}` is the name of credential provider.

 ```